micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-36-rashi_en.md

 ### passuk 19

 ### passuk 20
-<b>The inhabitants of the land.</b> Because they were its inhabitants before Eisov arrived there.
+<b>The inhabitants of the land.</b> Because they were its inhabitants before Essav arrived there.
 Our Sages explained [the phrase to mean] that they were knowledgeable in settling the land.
 [They said,] “Fill this tract with olive trees, fill this tract with vineyards.”
 They would taste the soil and know what was suitable for planting there.

 ### passuk 21